linrunner/tlp-doc/faq/battery.rst

 How to designate the battery to discharge when battery powered?
 ---------------------------------------------------------------
-For ThinkPads with two batteries the embedded controller (EC) alone determines the order in which the batteries are used (discharged) and charged as well as the switching point.
-Furthermore the Lenovo EC firmware offers no way to change the behaviour (except indirectly via charge thresholds and force-discharge of course).
-In addition, the behavior may differ depending on the model.
+On dual battery ThinkPads, the embedded controller (EC) alone determines the order in which the batteries are used (discharged) and charged, as well as the switching point.
+The Lenovo EC firmware does not provide any way to change this behavior (except indirectly through charge thresholds and forced discharge, of course).
+Also, the behavior may vary from model to model.

-The above means that selecting the active battery for ThinkPads - also called "battery balancing" - is impossible because the EC firmware offers no way to do this, neither manual nor automatic.
+The above means that selecting the active battery for ThinkPads - also called "battery balancing" - is impossible because the EC firmware provides no way to do this, either manually or automatically.

 .. _faq-charging-stops-at-80: